The Masked Singer (American TV series) season 13: Production

 The format was very similar to its predecessor: featuring three groups, with each group having five costumes.
-Each group goes through three episodes where one contestant is be eliminated at the end of each episode.
+Each group goes through three episodes where one contestant is eliminated at the end of each episode.
 The two left in each group joined together in the 'Lucky 6' merge episode.
 The panelists had the opportunity to use the "Ding Dong Keep It On" bell, but it was used by Lucky Duck in the semi-finals episode.

 Much like the previous five seasons of the series, the thirteenth season featured the return of themed nights.
 Throughout the season, themes included nights dedicated to the radio show Grand Ole Opry, "Boy Band Night", Decades, Rat Pack, "Voices of Olympus", "Carnival Night" and the film franchises Shrek and Ghostbusters.
-"Soundtrack Of My Life" was featured once again after having already been represented in the previous three seasons.
+"Soundtrack of My Life" was featured once again after having already been represented in the previous three seasons.

 The eighth episode of the season ended with a dedication to boxer George Foreman who died on March 21, 2025.
 Foreman portrayed "Venus Fly Trap" in the eighth season.